fmuwanguzi/Snake-game/README.md

 I prepped a separte start screen that the user would click to start the game and the link work but I didn't have a chance to style it so I did not deply it to my website link.

-In addition to that would like to have more fluid turns and animations with each turn of the snake block
+In addition to that would like to have more fluid turns and animations with each turn of the snake block and change the block to an image that gets larger.

-random line